 - endoluminal balloon dilatation and stone extraction

-The differential diagnosis really depends on the modality however in general there is little confusion as clinical presentation is relatively specific.
-For plain film and CT the differential is that of other calcific foci, and includes 2 :
+The differential diagnosis really depends on the modality.
+In general, there is little confusion as clinical presentation is relatively specific.
+For plain radiography and CT, the differential is that of other calcific foci, which include 2:

 - atherosclerotic calcification